This article was updated on 05/30/20.

 Chronicle Your Possessions.
 Creating and maintaining a home inventory should be a part of every homeowners playbook.
 Having an inventory in place can make the claims process much easier and more efficient.

 In the aftermath of a disaster, it can be extremely difficult to remember everything you had, much less find documentation of its value.
-You can download these samples from HomeInsurance.com to get started.
+A good tool is a searchable database or spreadsheet that allows you to add images.

 The inventory should list your homes contents, the approximate date of purchase, their values at purchase, their current values, and object photos.
 Going into such detail now will save you from the much greater pains of recalling and substantiating items in your home later.